Admin-7/Mr-Robot-techniques/ProtonMail.md

 > "Was there a reason Proton Mail is, like, bad?
 Morally?"

 There are reasons I distrust and dislike ProtonMail, but they are a bit misty.
-Like, it's not one direct thing that's bad, but a combination of factors that together leave a bad taste in my mouth and give me real concerns about the safety my friends.
+Like, it's not one direct thing that's bad, but a combination of factors that together leave a bad taste in my mouth and give me real concerns about my friends's safety.
 The main reason I dislike ProtonMail is that they are a Silicon Valley corporation (with all that this implies) who consistently use buzz words in order to sound magical about personal security.
 At best, this is a recipe for miseducation.
 At worst, this is potent capitalism preying on the vulnerable and uninformed.

 # ProtonMail's disingenuous advertising